Lucas Bravo

-Biography
+Early life

-Bravo was born on 26 March 1988 in Nice, Alpes-Maritimes, the son of retired French footballer Daniel Bravo and singer Eva Bravo.
+Bravo was born on 26 March 1988 in Nice, Alpes-Maritimes, the son of retired footballer Daniel Bravo —of Spanish origin—, Euro 1984 winner with France, and singer Eva Bravo.
 He attended the Lycée Pasteur in Neuilly-sur-Seine.

+Career

 Bravo made his screen debut in Sous le soleil de Saint Tropez (2013).
 The following year, he appeared as Antoine Mufla in the French comedy-drama film La Crème de la crème, directed by Kim Chapiron.
 Since 2020, he has been starring opposite Lily Collins in the Netflix romantic comedy series Emily in Paris as Chef Gabriel, Emily's downstairs neighbor and love interest.